Heslem/Bot-Evolition/README.md

 My code bad?
 Yes.
 I will happy is you try to help me.

-# About code
-GRAPHICS_MODE - this is mean, compile code which out game objects in console.

 # Logic of bot
 Any bots have "brain", array of commands (numbers) Command "1" can mean move left.
 Command "2" move right.